What is a payment gateway and how does it work?

 For consumers, completing a transaction — whether in person or online — is generally a seamless process.
 From quickly swiping or inserting your credit card into a point-of-sale system or entering your payment details on a website’s checkout screen, a transaction can be authorized and completed in seconds.

-But behind the scenes, there are a number of sophisticated steps and precise systems working together to move funds from buyer to seller — and a payment gateway is part of that magic.
+But behind the scenes, several sophisticated steps and precise systems are working together to move funds from buyer to seller – and a payment gateway is part of that magic.

 What is a payment gateway?

-In the same way that a point-of-sale terminal at a brick-and-mortar cash register looks at a card's chip to ensure the card is valid, a payment gateway helps ensure a payment is legitimate.
-Since you can't access the physical card when processing an online order, the payment gateway helps do that work for you.
+In the same way that a point-of-sale terminal at a brick-and-mortar cash register looks at a card's chip to check if the card is valid, an online payment gateway helps ensure payments are legitimate.
+Since you can't access the physical card when processing an online order, the payment gateway handles the work for you.

 How does a payment gateway work?